swpark0413/swpark0413.github.io/content/publication/_index.md

 view: citation

 # Optional header image (relative to `static/media/` folder).
-banner:
+# banner:
-  caption: ''
+#   caption: ''
-  image: ''
+#   image: ''
 ---

+- Publications are categorized using the following tags: [W#] for working papers, [J#] for journal articles, and [C#] for conference papers.
+- Author roles are indicated as follows: * denotes the corresponding author, and † indicates authors who contributed equally to the work.